brxken128/dexios/dexios/README.md

 released.

 Version 8.0.0 did make some breaking changes, and we'd like to apologise for this.
-The previous headers (containing salt, nonce, etc) we not standardised, and varied in size from 24 bytes to 40 bytes.
+The previous headers (containing salt, nonce, etc) were not standardised, and varied in size from 24 bytes to 40 bytes.
 With v8.0.0, this has been changed completely - now each header is the first 64 bytes of the file, and it contains information such as what mode the file was encrypted in, and which AEAD